azoth-lang/azoth.language.reference/src/methods.md

 ## Open Methods

-By default, when one method calls another method on the same instance, the version of the method declared in that class will be called rather than any overridden versions of that method.
+By default, when one method calls another method on the same instance, the version of the method declared in that type will be called rather than any overridden versions of that method.
 This helps prevent the fragile base class problem where overriding a method unexpectedly changes the behavior of a non-overridden method because it is implemented in terms of that method.
 This can also manifest when a base class method is changed to be implemented in terms of another method.